 A parkway street with double rows of trees on each side of the street.

-Diagram of a typical roundabout at the collector/collector intersections.
+Diagram of a typical roundabout at the collector/collector intersections the intersection while also slowing the speed of the traffic.
+Roundabouts can also enhance the walkability of the neighborhood.

 Map showing collector streets designated as parkway streets (in green).